 Influence of language

-The way speakers interpret the things they feel, hear and see can be complicated because it is influences by personal experiences, norms, cultural rules, traditions and languages.
+The way speakers interpret the things they feel, hear and see can be complicated because it is influenced by personal experiences, norms, cultural rules, traditions and languages.
 Thoughts come from words and these thoughts initiate behaviors.

-International communication and global business are also affected by languages, thus the pressing needs for localization.
+International communication and global business are also affected by languages, thus the pressing need for localization.
 To effectively do business in other countries, a company must be able to deliver messages to their employees and target audiences in a language that can be correctly and clearly understood.
-Localization means that all forms of communications must be translated into the local language so that the interpretation is clear.
+Localization means that all forms of communication must be translated into the local language so that the interpretation is clear.
 Local employee training and corporate culture must conform to local culture.

 While intercultural training of expatriates and global executives can be done in another language, it should be very personalized and written according to the experience and culture of the people who are to receive the training.
-If you look at the similarities and differences between languages, you’ll be able to discover clues on what constitute proper and improper behaviors.
+If you look at the similarities and differences between languages, you’ll be able to discover clues on what constitutes proper and improper behaviors.